Julia and Julia

-Synopsis
+Plot

 Julia, a young American woman living in Trieste, Italy, is widowed on her wedding day when her husband Paolo is killed in a car accident for which she is partly responsible.
 Six years later, Julia still lives in Trieste and works full-time at a local tourist travel office.
 She still keeps in close touch with Paolo's parents, but is cold and distant to her co-workers at the office and refuses to move on with her life or resume dating.

 One evening after work, Julia drives her car through a mysterious supernatural mist before returning to her apartment, where she discovers a strange woman living there.
 Across the street, in the elegant home she and Paolo had purchased and which she never sold, she finds him and their five-year-old son Marco treating her as if they have been together all along and the fatal car accident never happened.
 Paolo is a workaholic dedicated to his career as a ship designer, and a restless Julia has taken a lover: British photographer Daniel.

 Bewildered but happy to have her husband back, Julia tries to mend her marriage, but suddenly finds herself once again widowed and alone two days later when she finds herself transported back to the current reality that she knows.
 Over the next several weeks, Julia begins to slip back and forth between two different worlds, but she finds it increasingly difficult to determine which is reality and which is fantasy and starts to question her own sanity.